TorahBibleCodes/TorahBibleCodes/README.md

 ## ... etc. ... etc. ... etc. ...

-# Python Objects
+# Python Objects - D (DS), DL, D5, D5K, L (LLL), S (SSS), ListOfWords, N (NW), W (DW), ListOfSearchTerms, DictOfSearchTerms, NW4ELS, W4ELS (DW4ELS);

-### Please see the file "D.py" (also run: "p_els.py") to see and interact with the "D" Object:  Python Dictionary of Verses (with No Spaces) with a 3-digit Tuple Key
+### Run the file "p.py" to see and interact with the "D" Object: Python Dictionary of Verses (with No Spaces) with a 3-digit Tuple Key

-### Please see the file "DS.py" (also run: "p_els.py") to see and interact with the "DS" Object:  Python Dictionary of Verses (with Spaces) with a 3-digit Tuple Key
+### Run the file "p.py" to see and interact with the "DS" Object: Python Dictionary of Verses (with Spaces) with a 3-digit Tuple Key

-### Please run the file "p_els.py" to see and interact with the "DL" Object:  Python Dictionary of Letters with a 4-digit Tuple Key
+### Run the file "p.py" to see and interact with the "DL" Object:  Python Dictionary of Letters with a 4-digit Tuple Key

-### Please run the file "p_els.py" to see and interact with the "D5" Object:  Python Dictionary of Letters with a 5-digit Tuple Key
+### Run the file "p.py" to see and interact with the "D5" Object:  Python Dictionary of Letters with a 5-digit Tuple Key

+### Run the file "p.py" to see and interact with the "D5K" Object:  Python Dictionary of 5-digit Tuple Key

-### Please run the file "p_els.py" to see and interact with the "L" Object:  Python List of Letters
+### Run the file "p.py" to see and interact with the "L" Object:  Python List of Letters of the Selected Text(s)

+### Run the file "p.py" to see and interact with the "LLL" Object:  Python List of Letters of the Selected Text(s) RECALCULATED FOR POSSIBLE BLANK SPACES IN LAST ROW OF 2D MATRIX

-### Please run the file "p_els.py" to see and interact with the "S" Object:  Python String of Letters
+### Run the file "p.py" to see and interact with the "S" Object:  Python String of Letters of the Selected Text(s)

+### Run the file "p.py" to see and interact with the "SSS" Object:  Python String of Letters of the Selected Text(s) RECALCULATED FOR POSSIBLE BLANK SPACES IN LAST ROW OF 2D MATRIX

+### Run the file "p.py" to see and interact with the "ListOfWords" Object:  Python List of Words of the Selected Text(s)

-### Please run the file "p_els.py" to see and interact with the "N" Object:  Python List of Numbers
+### Run the file "p.py" to see and interact with the "N" Object:  Python List of Numbers for Letters of the Selected Text(s)

-### Please run the file "p_els.py" to see and interact with the "NW" Object:  Python List of Numbers for Words
+### Run the file "p.py" to see and interact with the "NW" Object:  Python List of Numbers for Words of the Selected Text(s)

-### Please run the file "p_els.py" to see and interact with the "W" Object:  Python Tuple of Words and Each's Gematria Value
+### Run the file "p.py" to see and interact with the "W" Object:  Python List of Tuples of Words and Each Word's/Letter's Gematria Value

+### Run the file "p.py" to see and interact with the "DW" Object:  Python Dict of Words and Each Word's/Letter's Gematria Value

-### Please run the file "p_els.py" to see and interact with the "ListOfWords" Object:  Python List of Words of the Selected Text(s)
+### Run the file "p.py" to see and interact with the "ListOfSearchTerms" Object:  Python List of Words of the ELS Search-Terms

+### Run the file "p.py" to see and interact with the "DictOfSearchTerms" Object:  Python Dictionary of Words of the ELS Search-Terms

 ## Each Verse can be further subdivided into a String (or List) Sequence of many Letter Objects (i.e. Strings of one (1) Letter only) which are classes which are accessible within the ELS Search sequence, and accessible by extension of previous tuple syntax:  Book, Chapter, Verse, Letter